eaglesky/CodingPractices/AlgorithmsReview.md

 ### Problems
 * [Leetcode] First Missing Positive(Algorithm* and Implementation**).
 Think about the O(n) space solution first and then the O(1) space solution.
+* [Leetcode] Find All Numbers Disappeared in an Array(Best Algorithm*).
+* [Leetcode] Find All Duplicates in an Array(Algorithm*).
+Similar to the previous problem.
+For all previous three problems, we should always think about using an extra array to store the presence of each number, then think about how to use original array to do this -- either by negation or swapping.
 * K Sum problems.
 Can be solved using two approaches:
   * Sort the input array first.
 Then using two pointers starting from the beginning and the end of the array, moving one of them towards the other each time based on the comparison of the sum of the two elements and target, until they meet.
 The two pointers process takes O(n) time.
 No extra space needed, assuming sort is in place.
 For K > 2, always move the leftmost/rightmost pointer, and do it recursively, until the innermost two pointers which use the two pointer approach instead.
 Using this approach, it is easy to return unique combinations, easy but not effienct to return one solution, and hard to return complete combinations.
   * Using a hash set of combinations to record the results and remove duplicates.
 Sort the input array first if K > 2(this is optional and can make de-duple faster and easier to implement).
 Divide K into two parts first.
 Iterate the second part and solve the subproblem for the first part.
 Cache the sums and their corresponding elements at the end of each iteration.
 Using this approach, it is easy to return complete combinations, efficient to return one solution,  and also not very hard to return unique combinations, with additional space.